The translation of this document is outdated.

 in it;

-4) the measures performed in the previous two years, as well
+4) the measures performed in the previous two years, and also

 territorial development plan, including regarding: